Online gambling: UK National Lottery

-The UK National Lottery started in 1994 and is operated by the Camelot Group.
-Around 70% of UK adults play the National Lottery regularly, making the average annual sales over £5 billion apart from the year 2000-01 where sales dropped just below that.
-In its first seventeen years it has created over 2,800 millionaires.
+The National Lottery was started in 1994 and is operated by the Camelot Group.
+Around 70% of UK adults play the National Lottery regularly, making the average annual sales over £5 billion apart from the year 2000–2001 where sales dropped just below that.
+In its first 17 years, it has created over 2,800 millionaires.

-In 2002 Camelot decided to rebrand the National Lottery main draw after falling ticket sales.
+In 2002, Camelot decided to rebrand the National Lottery main draw after falling ticket sales.
 The name National Lottery was kept as the general name for the organisation and the main draw was renamed Lotto.
 The advertising campaign for the new Lotto cost £72 million which included ten television advertisements featuring Scottish comedian Billy Connolly and one of the largest ever poster campaigns.
 The new brand and name had the slogan: